ali-furkan/minesweeper-v/README.md

 ## Installation

-First of all your machine must has [v compiler](https://vlang.io/). if it has vc, you can compile and run the game with `v run .`
+First of all your machine must has [v compiler](https://vlang.io/).
+If it has vc, you can compile and run the game with `v run .`

 ## Controllers